-The tax base of a corporation is determined independently from its shareholders, partners, or subsidiaries, irrespective of whether the corporation is consolidated for accounting purposes.

-The tax base of persons engaged in the production of oil and hydrocarbon materials, or the exploitation of natural gas, is their taxable income, less expenses allowed in accordance with the tax legislation.
-This tax base is considered independently from the tax base for other activities.
+Taxable income: The tax base excludes exempt income and is reduced by allowable expenses.
+The tax base of a company is determined independently from its shareholders, partners, or subsidiaries, irrespective of whether the company is consolidated for accounting purposes.
+The tax base of persons engaged in the production of oil and hydrocarbon materials or engaged in natural gas investment is calculated separately from the tax bases for other activities.

-Rate: The standard CIT rate is 20% on a non-Saudi's share in a resident corporation and on income derived by a nonresident from a PE in Saudi Arabia.
+Rate: The standard CIT rate is 20% on a non-Saudi's share in a resident corporation and on income derived by a non-resident from a PE in Saudi Arabia.